 The smartphone is, no doubt, able to expose the private sphere of its users.
-In other words, it can, so easily and seamlessly, trespass the soro and the tsakar gida (atrium) barriers put in place in the traditional Hausa house structure and go anywhere.
+In other words, it can, so smoothly and seamlessly, trespass the soro and the tsakar gida (atrium) barriers put in place in the traditional Hausa house structure and go anywhere.
 In a nutshell, it threatens the tradition of purdah!
 Thus, taking this as a thematic preoccupation in a film by the debutante producer and one of the leading actors in Kannywood film industry, Rahama Sadau is so relevant, topical and timely.
 The director, Yaseen Auwal, too, is quite well-known for dealing with contemporary topics.

 (Warning: this section contains spoilers)

 The racy Rariya opens with a scene of Zee (Rahama Sadau) chatting on a phone while reclining on a bed in a student room.
 Her chatting partner is Alhaji Dan Baffa, (Rabiu Rikadaw), “a CEO of a very big company” whom she calls a newbie for he’s extremely agog.
 Besides, Zee’s roommate, Asma’u (Hafsat Idris) decries her behaviour and admonishes her to read for they have a test the following day.
 Another friend comes in, but she extols Zee and encourages her.
 Zee later reveals to the duo that the lecturer, Dr. Dalha (Ali Nuhu), whose test they are going to do is but a paper tiger.
 She tells them not to worry; she would command him to award them their choice marks.
 To prove her claim, she calls him to take her to her new catch, Alhaji, and so it happens.